Discover the Majestic Chao Phraya River: A Tranquil Journey through Bangkok’s Heart & scenic landscape

 In 1782, King Rama I found the eastern parts of the river more desirable and created the major temples and the establishment of Modern-day Bangkok.
 He named the Chao Phraya the “River of Kings” due to its being the daily lifeblood of Bangkok and the surrounding areas.

-Major Monuments along the Chao Phraya River
+Visit these Major Monuments along the Chao Phraya River

 Many of Bangkok’s most important monuments and attractions lie on the banks of the Chao Phraya River, making a cruise down this river a photographers dream to see and capture the various monuments from a water vantage point.